JMRMEDEV/frontend-course/lesson-3/README.md

 We are going to build a basic functional calculator with HTML + CSS and JavaScript.
 It must have the addition, subtraction, division and multiplication capabilities.
 Free layout.

+Remember the calculator you designed back in the **CSS lesson** (lesson 2)?
+That one only *looked* like a calculator, the buttons did nothing when clicked.
+Now is the moment to bring it to life: reuse that same HTML + CSS layout and, with everything you learned in this lesson (`getElementById`, events like `onclick`, functions and conditionals), make the buttons actually perform the math.
+In other words, we are turning the *static* calculator from lesson 2 into a *working* one.

 ## Sources

 - [**Mozilla**](https://developer.mozilla.org/en-US/docs/Web/JavaScript)